aws-samples/generative-ai-on-aws-architecture-patterns/content/lab-02/README.md

 🚧 Available in the next version of the workshop!

 ### Generator
+Create a SageMaker inference LLM endpoint only if you'd like to experiment with SageMaker endpoints and JumpStart, otherwise move to **Chatbot app** section.

 You use an LLM as a generator to generate answers to the question using retrieved context.
-Navigate to SageMaker Studio and open `content/lab-02/notebooks/llm-generator.ipynb` notebook.
+Navigate to SageMaker Studio and open `content/notebooks/llm-endpoints.ipynb` notebook.
 Follow the instructions in the notebook to create an LLM real-time endpoint.

 The deployment of an LLM real-time endpoint takes about 15 minutes.